selimhamidou/selimhamidou.github.io/_posts/2023-05-10-I_created_a_beta_version_of_Salesforce_Inspector_With_LWC.markdown

 {% endhighlight %}

 <h3>Step 2: JavaScript</h3>
-Here, the difficulty for me has been to handle the uploaded csv file.
+Here, the difficulty for me has been handling the uploaded csv file.
 My goal was to use the FileReader object to read the CSV and then send it to my Apex method.
 Unfortunately, it didn't work, and while trying to find the reason, I discovered that the file was not recognized as a real file by the navigator.
 So, I have chosen something simpler but heavier in resources: I've gotten the file Id, and I've given it to the apex class, which has to perform a SOQL query to get the actual csv content.

 {% highlight javascript %}
 import { LightningElement, wire } from "lwc";